genesisgabiola/beginner-javascript/04-the-dom/README.md

 - `toggle()` method removes a given token from the list then return false and if token doesn't exist it's added and the function returns true
 - `contains()` method returns a **Boolean**, true if the underlying list contains the given token/class, otherwise false
 - `className` property gets and sets the value of the class attribute of the specified element

+## Build in and Custom Data Attributes

+Attributes are provided to the element as additional information.

+- standard attributes, E.g., `class`, `src`, `alt`, `title`, `width`, `height`, etc
+- `getAttribute()` method to display the content of the selected attribute
+- `setAttribute()` method used to set an attribute and content
+- `hasAttribute()` method returns Boolean true or false, if it is set or not
+- difference between `setAttribute()` method and dot notation by setting and getting a property on the object
+  - `setAttribute()` also worked for things that are not standard attributes
+- `data-` attributes are used when you want to create your own custom attributes to attached data to an element
+- `dataset` property displays an object with property values it has

+**Note**: You should not set or make a non-standard attributes, it may clash on your legacy codes with actual standard attributes, which leads to some bugs